Tucker Carlson ‘enraged’ private texts revealed; ‘I love Trump’

 “And I said this to Trump when he called me, you know, all wounded about those texts,” he continued.
 “That was a moment in time where I was absolutely infuriated.”

-The hosts comment’s come the same day a judge in Delaware is set to rule on summary judgement ahead of an expected jury trial next month.
+The host’s comments come the same day a judge in Delaware is set to rule on summary judgment ahead of an expected jury trial next month.